Safety Data Sheets

 Under REACH, non-dangerous substances and mixtures do not require an SDS.
 There is however a need to provide information such as the registration number, the presence of Candidate List substances, details of restrictions etc.

+In general, SDS-lookalike documents are produced for this purpose.
 These documents need not necessarily be distributed in all EU languages.
 But of course they should be understandable to the recipient of the chemicals.